shreyashmishra1012006-afk/Focus-Link/README.md

 ```bash
 python FocusLink.py
 ```
-To stop the tracker, press the q key while the video window is focused.
+To stop the tracker, press the q key while the video window is focused..